eudk/Interstellar-morse-clock/README.md

 - Feel free to submit pull requests and improve it!

 ---
-Have fun with the Interstellar Morse Code Clock!
+- Have fun with the Interstellar Morse Code Clock!
 Contributions and feedback are welcome.
+- Not affiliated with, endorsed by, or associated with Warner Bros. or the creators of *Interstellar*